-Summary and outlook

-With the "DGNB Special Award Ecolabel", HafenCity Hamburg GmbH and DGNB GmbH have developed an effective instrument designed for the long-term application and a valuable addition to the already existing DGNB certification program, which consistently continues and reinforces the transformation path of sustainable building that has already underway.
-Transformation means constantly monitoring the political, social, economic and technical framework conditions and reflecting on our own actions.
+HafenCity | Building Sustainably | February 2024 Keeping the Dialog Going Summary and Outlook s an instrument of sustainable building, building certification has a considerable impact for the design of high-quality cities and Quarters that are adapted to the impacts of climate change, but also for the overall social task of climate protection, particularly with regard to mitigating greenhouse gas emissions.
+In addition to contributing to the environmental aspects mentioned above, certifications also increase the market value and value stability of a building, enhance the health and well-being of its users, create a reputation, ensure increased competitiveness, and demonstrate innovative strength.
+With the DGNB special award Ecolabel, HafenCity Hamburg GmbH and DGNB GmbH have developed an effective, long-term instrument designed and a valuable addition to the already existing DGNB certification program, which consistently continues and reinforces the transformation path that sustainable building is already on.
+Transformation means constantly monitoring the overall political, social, economic, and technical conditions and reflecting on our own actions.
 What is ambitious today may already be standard in a few years; what seems impossible today may be common practice the day after tomorrow.
 Both cooperation partners will therefore closely monitor the application of the special award and adjust requirements at appropriate intervals.
 Close dialog on good solutions - especially with the developers - is paramount.
-As practiced in HafenCity in the past, it is also important to promote particularly innovative concepts.
-The dialog with stakeholders committed to sustainable building has always proved productive to date and is therefore also desirable in the future.
+As

 It is of particular importance to monitor the political framework at national and European level.
-It can be assumed that the highly dynamic nature of regulations such as the EU taxonomy, the national promotion the Building Energy Act (GEG) will continue in the years to come.
-The "DGNB Special Award Ecolabel", provides an opportunity to react to new or changed requirements.
-Here, too, the aim is to seek professional dialog and contribute practical experience to the discussions in order to promote practical and above all implementable regulations in planning processes, standards and approval procedures that actually promote sustainable building.
-It can be assumed that the challenges of climate change for the construction and property sector will continue to increase in the coming years.
-This will result in an even higher demand for climate-friendly buildings and the expertise to build them, and solutions for circular, resource-conserving and climate-adapted construction will continue to gain in significance.
+It can be assumed that the highly dynamic nature of regulations such as the EU taxonomy, national funding, and the Building Energy Act (GEG) will continue in the years to come.
+The DGNB special award Ecolabel, provides an opportunity to react to new or changed requirements.
+Here, too, the aim is to seek professional dialog and contribute practical experience to the discussions in order to promote practical and above all implementable regulations in planning processes, standards, and approval procedures that actually promote sustainable building.
+It can be assumed that the challenges of climate change for the construction and real estate sector will continue to increase in the coming years.
+This will result in an even higher demand for climate-friendly buildings and the expertise to build them, and solutions for circular, resource-conserving, and climate-adapted construction will continue to gain in significance.
 In addition, the creation of sufficient living space for everyone will be an essential factor.
 The focus should be on the realization of cost-efficient buildings with a high and long-term value.

-Given the knowledge that sustainable building addresses environmental, economic and social issues and has a direct impact on the everyday lives of users and also on CO2 emissions, the importance of the construction and property sector for the tasks that lie ahead in the course of climate change is clear and should not be underestimated.
+practiced in HafenCity in the past, it is also important to promote particularly innovative concepts.
+The dialog with stakeholders committed to sustainable building has always proved productive to date and is therefore also Knowing that sustainable building addresses environmental, economic, and social issues and has a direct impact on the everyday lives of users and also on CO2 emissions, the importance of the construction and real estate sector for the tasks that lie ahead in the course of climate change is clear and should not be underestimated.
 It is therefore of central importance that all stakeholders take their responsibility seriously and utilize and coordinate the tools and opportunities available accordingly.
 Only this way can sustainable building become standard practice in the long term and the path to a climate-neutral society succeed.